Filter list

 Don't be afraid to experiment and iterate, since all companies and communities are different.
 You don't need to do the steps below in the exact order.
 Do things in a way that makes sense for you.

-Understand which communities your ICPs (ideal customer profile) are already active in.
+Understand which communities your ICPs (ideal customer profiles) are already active in.

-Your prospects may have already formed, or joined, their own communities.
-From Slack, to LinkedIn groups, or even hosting events—you want to learn where your prospects are already naturally hanging out.
+Your prospects may have already formed, or joined, their own online communities.
+From Slack to LinkedIn groups, events to organizations, there exist a wide range of platforms and places (both online and IRL) where your ICP could be spending their time.
+It should be your priority to learn where they're already naturally hanging out.
 That's a clue on the type of community format that will be most successful.

 Align your community values with your business values.

-If there's a significant disconnect, you run the risk of community goals not being met, poor adoption, and conflicting priorities.
-Community members will feel it, and attrition may be high.
+If there's a significant disconnect between what your community values and what your business values, you run the risk of poor adoption and conflicting priorities.
+Community members will feel it, and if, as they say, the vibes are off, they may leave in droves.

 Determine how you want members to behave.

+Active participation is any community leader's goal, but creating a successful community means creating a community with clear behavioral expectations.
 Create guidelines/rules/a code of conduct to encourage that behavior (and don't forget your ToS and Privacy Policies!).
-Create an internal guide for how you will respond to members violating your guidelines.
+In tandem with that, make an internal guide for how you will respond to members violating your guidelines.
+No one wants to think about having to handle that sort of thing, but trust – it’s way better to be proactive than reactive in those scenarios.

 Examples of engagement opportunities:

-Create goals for your community, and how much engagement from each category you would like to see.
+Create goals for your community, and indicate how much engagement you would like to see from each category.

 Figure out how you want your members to engage.